The 5 ways Europe will collapse

 Crisis number 3: downfall of the EU

-2017 will be the year Europe’s problems manifest themselves at the polls.
-There are several clear-cut opportunities for the people of Europe to send a message – or a shockwave – through the heart of the European political establishment.
+2017 and 2018 were the years Europe’s problems manifested themselves at the polls.
+There were several clear-cut opportunities for the people of Europe to send a message – or a shockwave – through the heart of the European political establishment.
 Brexit was only the beginning.
 The EU is in danger.

 In mid-march, the Eurosceptic PVV party gained a further five seats with 13% of the vote.
 In the Netherlands’ fractured parliament, that puts the fiery Gert Wilders’ party in second place.

-Around the same time, Hungary goes to the elections.
+Hungary also went to elections around the same time.
 This is one of the most openly Eurosceptic nations and was one of the few willing to incur the EU’s wrath by closing its borders during the refugee crisis.
 It could lead an anti-EU charge from within.
+And that’s looking even more likely given the EU will reshuffle funds out of Eastern Europe and into Southern Europe after Brexit.

 Crisis number 4: inflation breakout in half of Europe?